 In this policy, references to ‘we’, ‘us’, ‘our’ and ‘The Company’ and ‘BID’ are to Luton Town Centre BID

 References to ‘our website’ or ‘the website’ are to www.Lutonbid.co.uk

 References to Company Staff or Employees are to those individuals directly employed by the BID

 If you have any requests concerning your personal information or any queries with regard to these practices please contact

-Luton BID Trading Address (Please use for all correspondence): Tokko Youth Space, 7 Gordon Street, Luton, Bedfordshire LU1 2QP
+Luton BID Ltd, 3rd Floor, Tokko Youth Centre, 7 Gordon Street, Luton, Beds LU1 2QP

 Please note that all personal data will be used and held in accordance with the requirements of Data Protection Legislation